repobee/repobee/README.md

 ```

 ## Roadmap
-As of December 17th 2018, Repomate's CLI is a stable release and adheres to
+As of December 17th 2018, RepoBee's CLI is a stable release and adheres to
 [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html).
 The internals
-of Repomate _do not_ adhere to this versioning, so using Repomate as a library
+of RepoBee _do not_ adhere to this versioning, so using RepoBee as a library
 is not recommended.

 The plugin system is still to be considered in the beta phase, as it has seen